 If you don’t already measure your employee engagement, now may be a good time to start.
 This doesn’t necessarily need to be a large formal survey, but discussing with current employees to learn their thoughts on your company can help when recruiting new talent.

 Be sure to ask questions like “what makes you stay with the company” and “what areas can we improve on” to learn not only your strengths, but your potential challenges as well.
 The answers you get about what’s important to your employees may surprise you.
 Having a holistic view of your company will help your recruitment efforts.
 Instead of promoting Ping Pong Fridays, lunch-and-learns may be a better way to find those candidates that will fit with your organization.

 With so many recruiting tools and websites available, how do you know which ones are the right fit for your company and ideal candidates?
 Many companies tend to just post openings on the major job boards, but before you post on an external site, take a look at your careers site – after all, these external sources link back to your website.
 Even if you don’t have a full careers website, it’s important to provide enough information for candidates to learn about the company and your culture.
 And in today’s mobile world, having a responsive site is key to reaching more candidates.

 Once your website is up to speed, then you can explore other outlets and platforms.
-In 2017 alone we’ve seen the rise of both Facebook and Google in the recruiting world.
+We’ve seen the rise of both Facebook and Google in the recruiting world.
 Depending on your industry, there are even specific platforms available like Thumbtack or Upwork where many freelance or independent designers and developers visit when looking for openings.

 Beyond hiring externally, there are internal options to consider as well.
 For example, many larger corporations have training and development programs starting early in an employee’s career to prepare them for management and beyond.
 You may not be a 500 person company, but internal development early on can help when you have an opening down the road.